gitKatia/Spring-Cloud/spring-cloud-demo/spring-cloud-config-server/README.md

 http://localhost:8888/test-service/default

-This will read the configuration for the "default" profile
+This will read the configuration for the "default" profile from remote config repo